 Protect Your Bath Drain

-When you give your dog a bath, it’s important to protect your bath drain, and prevent excess hair from going down the drain.
-If it’s feasible to wash the dog outside, it can be easier for cleanup.
+When you give your dog a bath, it’s important to protect your bath drain and prevent excess hair from going down the drain.
+If it’s feasible to wash the dog outside, it can be easier to cleanup.
 If that’s not possible, try to protect the tub or shower drain.
 You can try a hair catcher drain cover, but some dog breeds have hair that’s so fine or short that it still gets through.
 Our favorite tip is the baby wipe method for dog baths.

 The Baby Wipe Method

-Before you fill up the tub for a dog bath, place a baby wipe over the drain area, then insert the plug.
+Before you fill-up the tub for a dog bath, place a baby wipe over the drain area, then insert the plug.
 Wash your dog as you normally would, and then when it’s time to drain the water, hold the wipe flat as you pull the plug.
 The wipe should act as a filter and collect any remaining hair from the bathwater as it drains.
 Just throw away the wipe when you’re done.
 Use another wipe afterward to clean up any hair sticking to the sides of the tub, so it doesn’t go down the drain later.